-[9.2.1.5ter] 9.2.3 Impacts on Ecosystem Functions and Services
+[] 9.2.3 Impacts on Ecosystem Functions and Services

-A description of potential impacts of the operation on any ecosystem services, for example, carbon burial and sequestration.
+A description of potential impacts of the operation on any ecosystem functions and services, for example, carbon burial and sequestration, taking into account the relevant Guidance.

-9.2.1.6 Other
+[] 9.2.4 Other impacts

 List other potential impacts that are not related to the above (e.g., submarine cables, other mineral Exploration or Exploitation projects).

-9.2.1bisPlanned uses
+[] 9.2.5 Impacts on Planned uses

 Describe the potential impacts on planned uses of the area for which information is publicly available (e.g. fisheries, maritime traffic, tourism, marine scientific research, submarine cables, area-based management tools).

-9.2.2 Area-based management tools
+9.[2.6] Impacts on Area-based management tools

-A description of potential impacts and issues to be addressed, along with proposed management measures and a description of residual impacts.
+A description of potential impacts and cross-boundary issues to be addressed, along with proposed management measures and a description of residual impacts.

-9.3 Sites of an archaeological or historical nature
+9.[3]
+Impacts on Sites of an archaeological or historical nature

-Describe, as applicable, potential impacts to sites of archaeological, paleontological or historical significance that are known to occur within the potential area of impact, along with proposed management measures and a description of residual impacts.
+Describe, as applicable, potential impacts to sites of archaeological, [] or historical significance that are known to occur within the potential area of impact, along with proposed management measures, taking into account the work of the United Nations Educational, Scientific and Cultural Organization referred to in Regulation 35(2) [.]

 9.4 Gender Impact analysis